 Vishakha embarked on her journey from a volunteer to a core team member within a mere span of four years, showcasing her dedication and commitment to social causes.
 With a post-graduation in Journalism & Mass Communication, she honed her skills in communication and storytelling, laying the foundation for her impactful work ahead.
 Engaging in exchange programs like SMILE rural In-turn-ship and ICJA Germany for a year each broadened her perspective and deepened her passion for addressing issues related to education and gender equality.

-Vishal Bhadri is the Associate Coordinator for the Active Citizenship vertical at ComMutiny the Youth Collective.
+Vishal Bhadri is the Senior Associate Coordinator for the Active Citizenship vertical at ComMutiny the Youth Collective.
 He possesses a master's degree in International Studies with a thematic specialisation in violence, conflict and justice from SOAS, Univeristy of London.
 His previous professional experiences have consisted of humanitarian aid work on migration routes and refugee shelters in South America, and human rights research and protection work in Thailand among others.

 Zafreen Neha is a development professional, currenting working as Programme Coordinator in CSEI.
 She had been leading and engaging with more than 500 socially excluded adolescents and young people in five districts of Bihar along with being leader of the secretariat team at Bihar Ambedkar Students' Forum (BASF) - a membership based youth led forum of socially excluded young people (Dalit, Adivasi, Muslim, Nomadic Tribes) in Bihar.